- Rank: 21

 General Market Commentary

-Add up the numbers in the dots in each indicator pane.
+In Chart #1 (AlphaDow), add up the numbers in the boxes.
 A BULLISH state first occurs when the count reaches 5 out of 5.
-Can be used as a 'regime filter' to signal when the odds are in your favour of going long your favourite stocks or as a system to go long SPY or move to cash/bonds (AGG).
+A BEARISH state occurs when any 3 of the 5 turn negative.
+You can use this as a %27regime filter%27 to signal when the odds are in your favour of going long stocks or as a system to go long SPY vs. a move to cash/bonds (SHY/AGG).

 Each position is managed by a unique system, namely 1. and 2.
 AlphaDow, 3.
 AlphaBond, 4.
 AlphaGold, 5.
-ValueMentum and 6.
-Dual Momentum respectively.
+FWB respectively.